konveyor/operator/README.md

-# Konveyor Tackle Operator
+# Tackle Operator

-The Konveyor Tackle Operator fully manages the deployment and life cycle of Tackle on OpenShift and Kubernetes.
+The Tackle Operator fully manages the deployment and life cycle of Tackle on OpenShift and Kubernetes.

 ## Prerequisites